-1. Estimate based on a hypothetical couple retiring in 2018, 65-years-old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates with Mortality Improvements Scale MP-2016.
-Actual assets needed may be more or less depending on actual health status, area of residence, and longevity.
-Estimate is net of taxes: cost basis is assumed to equal market value.
-Estimate is calculated as the assets required today in a taxable account with an effective tax in retirement of 5%, an asset allocation of 30% equity, 50% bonds, and 20% cash, such that there is a 90% chance of being able to pay for healthcare expenses through life expectancy.
-The Fidelity Retiree Health Care Costs Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government's insurance program, Original Medicare.
+1. Fidelity Benefits Consulting estimate; 2019.
+Estimate based on a hypothetical couple retiring in 2019, 65 years old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates with Mortality Improvements Scale MP-2016.
+Actual expenses may be more or less depending on actual health status, area of residence, and longevity.
+Estimate is net of taxes.
+The Fidelity Retiree Health Care Costs Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government’s insurance program, Original Medicare.
 The calculation takes into account cost-sharing provisions (such as deductibles and coinsurance) associated with Medicare Part A and Part B (inpatient and outpatient medical insurance).
 It also considers Medicare Part D (prescription drug coverage) premiums and out-of-pocket costs, as well as certain services excluded by Original Medicare.
 The estimate does not include other health-related expenses, such as over-the-counter medications, most dental services and long-term care.

 Virtual Assistant is Fidelity's automated natural language search engine to help you find information on the Fidelity.com site.
 As with any search engine, we ask that you not input personal or account information.
 Information that you input is not stored or reviewed for any purpose other than to provide search results and to help provide analytics to improve the search results.
 For account servicing requests, you may send our customer service team a secure, encrypted message once you have logged in to our website.
 Responses provided by the Virtual Assistant are to help you navigate Fidelity.com and, as with any Internet search engine, you should review the results carefully.
 Fidelity does not guarantee accuracy of results or suitability of information provided.